 - You can also select an added audio clip and click Delete to remove it.

 - Click the OK button to confirm the changes.

 A word or text can be defined as a glossary item for explication.

 - Highlight the word or the lexis you would like to be defined and then right-click on it.
 Select Add “[highlighted term]” to Glossary from the pop-up menu to switch to Glossary Grid.

 - In Glossary Grid, click Open Term Editor from the pop-up menu to fill more details about the new item.
 Alternatively, right-click on the term and select Open Term Editor from the pop-up menu.

 - In Term Editor page, click Add button to type the alias(es) for the new item.

 - Further information about the new item can be given by typing in the space under Definition.

-When you type an incorrect word carelessly, Description Pane can offer you a help.
+When you type an incorrect word carelessly, Description Pane can offer you help.

-Moreover, you can add a new word to the dictionary if the word you typed is a rare word or a new created word.
-Right click the new word and select Add to dictionary from the pop-up menu.
+Moreover, you can add a new word to the dictionary if the word you typed is a rare word or a newly created word.
+Right-click the new word and select Add to dictionary from the pop-up menu.
 When you type the word next time, it won’t be marked as an incorrect word again.